How To Create A Daily Construction Report Template Step-By-Step

 • The materials delivered

-• Weather conditions for the day
+• The weather conditions for the day

-• Safety incidents that occurred
+• Any safety incidents that may have occurred

-• Issues or delays that employees encountered
+• Any issues or delays that employees may have encountered

 A subcontractor filling out a daily report for construction